-Kitron has set the following goals for supply chain and quality management in 2020:
+Kitron has set the following goals for supply chain and quality management in 2021:

-- Continue the work to onboard non-inventory suppliers using the new RFI form - Make sure all sites use the new Standardized RFI and digital quality management system (DocLogix) for gathering and storing RFI data
+- Continue the work to on-board non-inventory suppliers using the RFI form.
+Introduce risk based requirements for registration and register higher risk non-inventory suppliers - Make sure all sites use the new standardised RFI and digital quality management system for gathering and storing RFI data.
+Reach over 90% in 2021.